franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 </div>

+The **ratatui-garnish** library introduces a flat decorator pattern that transforms widget modification in *Ratatui*, offering a type-safe, flexible, and efficient alternative to the traditional *Ratatui* approach and recursive decorator patterns.

-The flat decorator that I described here, resulted from creating a new type to handle the composition.
-The components, in **ratatui-garnish** widgets and decorators, only handle what they need to, which makes them simpler, which improves maintainability and development of new components.
-I came to this solution by focusing on ways to simplify the components, I was not looking for a pattern.
-The result offers additional additional benefits: flexibility and great ergonomics.
-I expect that the dynamic nature of this solution not only makes theme support for tui applications easier but improving other ux features of tui applications as well.
+The pattern resulted from creating a new type to handle the composition.
+The components in **ratatui-garnish**, widgets, decorators and composers, have clear roles and handle only what they need to.
+This results in simpler code which is easier to understand, improving maintainability and facilitates development of new components.
+The result offers additional benefits: flexibility and great ergonomics.
+The dynamic nature of this solution can improve many ux features of TUI applications.

-When I am writing a library it is often hard to image different usage scenarios, and which composition pattern has the best trade-offs.
+When I am writing a library it is often hard to image all different usage scenarios, and which composition pattern has the best trade-offs.
 Splicing the composition functionality into a new type makes it easy to cater to different needs.
-**Ratatui-garnish** offers the flat decorator for complex and dynamic tuis and when each micro second counts it has a traditional decorator for you.
+**Ratatui-garnish** offers the flat decorator `GarnishedWidget` for complex and dynamic TUIs and a traditional decorator `DecoratedWidget` for when you only want to apply a couple of garnishes with less overhead.

-When you find good use for this pattern I would like to hear about it!
+From scratching an itch and simplifying code I came to powerful tool to streamline widget development and unlock creative possibilities.
+Developing new effects, garnishes, is simplified thanks to the `RenderModifier` trait. **Ratatui-garnish**'s fluent API, exemplified by the `garnishes!` macro and `GarnishableWidget` trait, makes it easy to experiment with complex effects, such as combining multiple borders, titles, and shadows, as shown in the recipes section.
+The use of enum polymorphism via the `nodyn!` macro ensures compile-time type safety, while the contiguous `Vec` structure simplifies modifications, addressing the limitations of embedded `Style` and `Block` fields or recursive structures.
+This pattern not only reduces boilerplate but also empowers developers to create visually rich TUIs with minimal effort.

+Beyond TUIs, the flat decorator pattern might be useful in other situations that benefit from flexible, dynamic and type-safe composition.
+For situations where it is not suitable the principle of creating a new type to handle the composition might still apply.
+I would love to here about such patterns and new garnishes of course, [get in touch](/contact)!

 <section role="doc-bibliography">